 Posted by Lauren Barker

-Aficionados of all things equestrian are certain to enjoy a visit to the Kentucky Horse Park, featured in the 2021 edition of our Ruff Guide to the United States.
+Aficionados of all things equestrian are certain to enjoy a visit to the Kentucky Horse Park, featured in the latest edition of our book, Ruff Guide to the United States.
 Although the facility’s museum is not pet friendly, dogs of any size are welcome at nearly all outdoor areas of the park.
 You can bring Fido along for a tour of the barns, rings, courses, and memorials sprinkled across the vast 1,032-acre campus.
 Don’t miss the Memorial Walk of Champions and the famous Man o’ War statue.
 You can also trot over to the stables to observe the guest horses residing at the park during the summer.
 Doggos may join you for a meal at one of the on-site restaurant’s outdoor patios.
 Small pups that can be carried or wheeled in a stroller can even do a bit of browsing in the gift shop.

 Located just 10 minutes from the Kentucky Horse Park, the Embassy Suites by Hilton Lexington UK Coldstream is a stylish property in the heart of Bluegrass Country.
 Spacious suites offer many of the comforts of home, and your pup will love that the hotel is next door to the off-leash Coldstream Dog Park.
 Made-to-order breakfast is served each morning, and a complimentary reception takes place in the evenings in the hotel atrium.
 Up to two dogs of any size are welcome for an additional fee of $100 per stay.